wombleton/gitlaw-nz/acts/C/Credit Contracts and Consumer Finance Act 2003.md

 ##### 103 Offences

-*   (1) Every creditor, lessor, transferee, or buy-back promoter who breaches any of the provisions of [sections 17 to 69][23], [71 to 74][95], and [76 to 82][100] commits an offence and is liable on summary conviction to a fine not exceeding $30,000\.
+*   (1) Every creditor, lessor, transferee, or buy-back promoter who breaches any of the provisions of [sections 17 to 69][23], [71 to 74][95], and [76 to 82][100] commits an offence and is liable on conviction to a fine not exceeding $30,000\.

-    (2) Every transferee who breaches [section 75][99] commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 1 year or to a fine not exceeding $200,000, or to both.
+    (2) Every transferee who breaches [section 75][99] commits an offence and is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $200,000, or to both.

-    (3) Every person who acts in breach of an order made under [section 108][143] commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $30,000, or to both.
+    (3) Every person who acts in breach of an order made under [section 108][143] commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $30,000, or to both.

     (4) _Amendment(s) incorporated in the [Act(s)][218]_.

     Compare: 1986 No 121 [s 40(1)][219]

+    Section 103(1): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 103(2): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 103(3): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 104 Conviction for 2 or more offences